(Online) Helping to Calm Strong Emotions with Resonant Language

 4-5:30 p.m.
 ET

-If these dates don’t work for you, please contact Kimberly Lai at email@example.com to sign up for the interest list and we’ll let you know when future program dates are announced.
+We encourage you to contact Kimberly Lai at firstname.lastname@example.org to sign up for the interest list to find out when future trainings are announced.

 This dynamic, participatory program will be offered synchronously via Zoom—you’ll need access to a stable internet connection.
 This is NOT a pre-recorded program.